SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 #### OPTIONAL
 datapieces and paritypieces are both optional, however if one is supplied then the other needs to be supplied.
-If neither are supplied
+If neither are supplied then the deafult values for the erasure coding will be used

 **datapieces** | int
 The number of data pieces to use when erasure coding the file.